Perkyrain/SerpentAI_wiki/game-list-to-work-with-the-framework.md

     * Game Plugin:
     * Game Agent Plugin:

-actually this is the tutorial game for the framework find the tutorial here [The Serpent.AI Hello World.md](The-Serpent.AI-Hello-World.md)
+Actually this is the tutorial game for the framework find the tutorial here [The Serpent.AI Hello World.md](The-Serpent.AI-Hello-World.md)
 you have also the "code along with serpent" vods on the the main channel, it will help you set up the game agent with it.